January 16, 2014 9 Comments

 LOS ANGELES — With the Culver City Ice Arena on the verge of closing its doors for good on February 2, there have been a lot of people coming out of the proverbial woodwork with their memories of the good’ol days at that rink.

-A large part of the Culver City Ice Arena’s history is that it was the practice home of the Los Angeles Kings for nearly thirty years, starting in the early 1970’s.
+A large part of the Culver City Ice Arena’s history is that it was the practice home of the Los Angeles Kings for more than twenty years, starting in the early 1970’s.

 As detailed in the first installment of this series, the Culver City Ice Arena has always been a bare bones facility, and especially for a National Hockey League team, with the uneven ice and boards, practicing there was, to say the very least, a challenge.